spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Abstract

 \section{Abstract}

-\begin{enumerate} \item Occupancy modeling is a common approach to assess spatial and temporal species distribution patterns, while explicitly accounting for measurement errors common in detection-nondetection data.
-Numerous extensions of the basic single species occupancy model exist to address dynamics, multiple species or states, interactions, false positive errors, autocorrelation, and to integrate multiple data sources.
-However, development of specialized and computationally efficient software to fit spatial models to large data sets is scarce or absent. \item We introduce the \texttt{spOccupancy} \texttt{R} package designed to fit single species, multispecies, and integrated spatially-explicit occupancy models.
-Using a Bayesian framework, we leverage \pg data augmentation and Nearest Neighbor Gaussian Processes to ensure models are computationally efficient for potentially massive data sets. \item \texttt{spOccupancy} provides user-friendly functions for data simulation, model fitting, model validation (by posterior predictive checks), model comparison (using information criteria and k-fold cross-validation), and out-of-sample prediction.
-We illustrate the package's functionality via a vignette, simulated data analysis, and two bird case studies, in which we estimate occurrence of the Black-throated Green Warbler (\textit{Setophaga virens}) across the eastern USA and species richness of a foliage-gleaning bird community in the Hubbard Brook Experimental Forest in New Hampshire, USA. \item The \texttt{spOccupancy} package provides a user-friendly approach to fit a variety of single and multispecies occupancy models, making it straightforward to address detection biases and spatial autocorrelation in species distribution models even for large data sets. \end{enumerate}
+\begin{enumerate} \item Occupancy modeling is a common approach to assess species distribution patterns, while explicitly accounting for false absences in detection-nondetection data.
+Numerous extensions of the basic single-species occupancy model exist to model multiple species, spatial autocorrelation, and to integrate multiple data types.
+However, development of specialized and computationally efficient software to incorporate such extensions, especially for large data sets, is scarce or absent. \item We introduce the \texttt{spOccupancy} \texttt{R} package designed to fit single-species and multi-species spatially-explicit occupancy models.
+We fit all models within a Bayesian framework using \pg data augmentation, which results in fast and efficient inference. \texttt{spOccupancy} provides functionality for data integration of multiple single-species detection-nondetection data sets via a joint likelihood framework.
+The package leverages Nearest Neighbor Gaussian Processes to account for spatial autocorrelation, which enables spatially-explicit occupancy modeling for potentially massive data sets (e.g., 1000s-100,000s of sites). \item \texttt{spOccupancy} provides user-friendly functions for data simulation, model fitting, model validation (by posterior predictive checks), model comparison (using information criteria and k-fold cross-validation), and out-of-sample prediction.
+We illustrate the package's functionality via a vignette, simulated data analysis, and two bird case studies. \item The \texttt{spOccupancy} package provides a user-friendly platform to fit a variety of single and multi-species occupancy models, making it straightforward to address detection biases and spatial autocorrelation in species distribution models even for large data sets. \end{enumerate}

 \textbf{Keywords}: Bayesian, data fusion, data integration, hierarchical model, imperfect detection, MCMC, occupancy model, spatial autocorrelation